-When I was 2 I was rushed to the hospital.
+When I was 2, I was rushed to the hospital.
 My skin was pale and I was vomiting on my bed.
-One simple blood test and they knew I had hypereosinophilic syndrome, or Loeffler’s syndrome.
+It took the doctors multiple blood tests and approximately a month to diagnose me with hypereosinophilic syndrome, or Loeffler’s syndrome.

 Eosinophils are a type of white blood cell (white blood cells are your immune system) that attack foreign substances.
 Hypereosinophilic syndrome is when there’s a high count of eosinophils in your body.

 Hypereosinophilic syndrome is extremely rare.
 There’s barely any literature about it, so the doctors had no idea what to do.
 Keep in mind I was being treated at UCSF, one of America’s leading pediatric hospitals, that treats many, many, sick kids, and still, they had no idea what to do.